LivePersonInc/developer-center/pages/documents/ClientSideConfiguration/MessagingWindowAPI/tutorials/calls.md

 ```

 ### Step 5 - Prepare UI
 The voice or video call UI will be rendered into a container on the website.
-The website developer is responsible to create a container, e.g. a ``<div>`` element on the website with a classname called ``lp_cobrowse_callscreen_container`` after the invitation has been accepted.
+The website developer is responsible to create a container, e.g. a ``<div>`` element on the website with the classname ``lp_cobrowse_callscreen_container`` directly after the invitation has been accepted - at the latest.
+A loading indicator can be added to the content of the container.
+All content will be replaced with a call UI once connected.

 ### Resuming calls after reloading the page